redhat-cop/aap_utilities/README.md

 Verify carefully your inventory variables and playbooks.

 The OCP installation role has been suppressed due to the introduction of an operator.
-Further (community) automation for AAP on OCP is available from the https://github.com/redhat-cop/gitops-catalog/tree/main/ansible-automation-platform[GitOps catalogue].
+Further (community) automation for AAP on OCP is available from the [GitOps catalogue](https://github.com/redhat-cop/gitops-catalog/tree/main/ansible-automation-platform).

 ## Roadmap